sximenez/2024-01-jan-binary-file-reader/README.md

 They definitely won't open.

-## Set up the extension dictionary.
+## Set up the extension dictionary

 Before looking into the signature of each file, let's declare the values to check against.